 The Ocelot, one of its habitats and the Wall

-Because it can weigh up to 15.5 kg, it is considered a medium-sized member of the cat family and can be up to 1 meter long.
+Because it can weigh up to 15.5 kg, they consider it a medium-sized member of the cat family and can be up to 1 meter long.
 This is much bigger than the normal house cat and is almost twice the size of the Maine Coon cat.

 The Texan ocelots breed late in summer and after some months a litter of 2 or 3 cubs is born.
 The mother ocelot cares for her babies for 2 years.
-Lots of things they have to learn to be able to survive in the wildness.
+Lots of things they have to learn to be able to survive in the wild.
 Its natural habitat is the Rio Grande Valley and biologists estimate that there are only 50 ocelots left in the United States and northeastern Mexico.

 In 2009, 5 ocelots were sighted in Arizona and it is believed that they came from a population south of the border in the Mexican state of Sonora.
 It is obvious that special care needs to be taken to help the ocelot as it is on the border of extinction.

-In this YouTube video, you can see how a young Ocelot is exploring its habitat and trying to fish, it is really cute.
+In this YouTube video, you can see how a young Ocelot is exploring its habitat and trying to fish.
+It is really cute.

 The pet of Salvador Dali

 Did you hear the story about Salvador Dali?
 He had a pet ocelot called Babou and would take it to a New York restaurant.
-He would tie the leash to the table leg and there Babou would be sitting with a stone-studded collar.
+He would tie the leash to the table leg and there Babou would sit with a stone-studded collar.
 Most guests would be rather surprised.
 This happened in the 1960s but nowadays the ocelots are on the endangered species list.

 You may ask why I am telling you about this beautiful animal.
-Well, the reason is that the ocelot runs a grave danger and that danger is a wall.
+Well, the reason is that the ocelot runs a grave danger, and that danger is a wall.
 Yes, the wall that President Trump is so keen on building.

 A collection of walls

 World history has known many walls.
-Some are wonders of the world and some are despicable.
+Some are wonders of the world, and some are despicable.
 Some have fallen or are in serious disrepair and some still exist today.

 It is only to show you that wall-building, small or large, is something humans have done throughout history and the primary reason was to keep other humans out.

 The Berlin Wall is another example of where a wall is built to control the population.
 This wall was meant to keep people inside Communist Germany and it completely circled West Berlin, cutting the city of Berlin in two.

 The building of the Berlin Wall started on August 13, 1961.
-Upon completion, it was 168 km (104 miles) long and at its tallest, was 3.6 m (11.8 ft) high, blocking the view even from the first floor.
+Upon completion, it was 168 km (104 miles) long and at its tallest, was 3.6 meters (11.8 ft) high, blocking the view even from the first floor.
 Windows on the side of the wall were often closed with brick and mortar to further prevent escape to the West.

 I have always had a misunderstanding of the naming of this area called “the West Bank”.
 It is east of Israel and is the western side of occupied Palestine.
 The barrier wall (also known as separation fence, West Bank barrier, or even Apartheid Wall), generally follows the Green Line, established as the border between Palestinian populations and Israel.

 I am also thinking about the future like in 20 or 30 years.
-The south of Europe will become too hot to live due to climate change.
+The south of Europe will become too hot to live in because of climate change.
 That means that the people from the Mediterranean will move to the north.
 The question is will countries like Germany, Holland, and Belgium build a wall?

-There are though also good walls like the Great Green Wall of Africa.
+There are though also great walls like the Great Green Wall of Africa.
 This is a natural barrier of planted trees that is meant to keep the Sahara from advancing.
 It stretches from the East to the West on the African continent.
 Can you imagine how happy wildlife will be with their new habitat?

-Nowadays, when you hear “The Wall” mentioned, most people will automatically think of President Trump and his election stumping announcement to build a wall keeping the Mexican people out and letting Mexico pay for it.
+Nowadays, when you hear “The Wall” mentioned, most people will automatically think of President Trump and his election-stumping announcement to build a wall keeping the Mexican people out and letting Mexico pay for it.

 Now, this is where an environmental problem starts.
 The construction of a solid wall is on its way, which will hinder the passing of anything bigger than a pocket mouse.